EQH

 Why is Equitable Holdings considering a buyback before the Corebridge merger closes?

-Reporting from Stock Titan and TipRanks indicates management is evaluating a repurchase program before the deal closes.
-A pre-close buyback would reduce EQH's share count at $41.98, which can alter the effective economics of a stock or mixed-consideration merger.
+Stock Titan and TipRanks report that management is evaluating a repurchase program before the deal closes.
+A pre-close buyback would reduce EQH's share count at $41.98, altering the effective economics of a stock or mixed-consideration merger.
 No authorization has been formally disclosed in an SEC filing as of this writing.

 What is Raymond James's thesis on the upgrade to Strong Buy at $58?

 Raymond James cited the Corebridge merger outlook when it lifted the rating from Market Perform, per Investing.com and GuruFocus.
 At $58, the target is roughly 38% above the $41.98 spot price and about 14% above the $57.50 consensus.
-The note frames the combination as a scale transaction that lifts return on equity through synergies.
+The firm frames the combination as a scale deal that lifts return on equity through synergies.

 Why is there such a wide spread in analyst targets on EQH?

 Published targets this week range from roughly $31 at one desk to $58 at Raymond James, with Barclays on the cautious side per MarketBeat.
-The disagreement turns on merger math: whether the exchange ratio and expected synergies are accretive to EQH holders or whether the combination dilutes them at a point when the standalone franchise is already trading at 4.7x forward earnings.
+The disagreement centers on merger math: whether the exchange ratio and expected synergies are accretive to EQH holders, or whether the combination dilutes them at a point when the standalone franchise already trades at 4.7x forward earnings.

 How large will the combined Equitable-Corebridge company be?